Corporate Governance

 The Alfresa Group has established Corporate Governance Guidelines as basic principles concerning corporate governance.
 The purpose of these guidelines is to further enhance corporate value so that the Group can fulfill its responsibilities to customers, business partners, employees, shareholders, local communities, and other stakeholders in a manner characterized by reliability, safety and sincerity by realizing its principles in the form of Our Philosophy, Our Vision, and Our Promises.

-Corporate Governance Guidelines(293KB)
+Corporate Governance Guidelines(302KB)

 Corporate Governance Structure

-Corporate Governance Report(901KB)
+Corporate Governance Report(870KB)

-as of June 26,2024
+as of June 25,2025

 Name Description

-Nomination and Remuneration Committee for Directors and Executive Officers The Nomination and Remuneration Committee for Directors and Executive Officers is made up of seven directors (including four outside directors, of whom one is the chairperson) who are elected on the basis of resolutions of the Board of Directors.
+Nomination and Remuneration Committee for Directors and Executive Officers The Nomination and Remuneration Committee for Directors and Executive Officers is made up of five directors (including three outside directors, of whom one is the chairperson) who are elected on the basis of resolutions of the Board of Directors.
 The Committee deliberates on election and dismissal with respect to directors and executive officers of the Company and a specified wholly owned subsidiary Alfresa Corporation, remuneration with respect to directors and executive officers of the Company, as well as other important matters related to management.

 Business Investment Administration Committee The Business Investment Administration Committee creates opportunities to deliberate on business investment projects submitted by the Company or Group companies that exceed the standard amount and important investment projects that require multifaceted and careful consideration.
 The Committee also establishes a system to report these results to the Executive Committee or the Board of Directors.

-Compliance and Risk Management Committee The Compliance and Risk Management Committee formulates compliance and risk management promotion plans, considers important policies regarding compliance and risk management for the entire Group, creates opportunities to report and evaluate the compliance and risk management activities of the Company and each Group company, and also establishes a system to report to the representative director and the Board of Directors.
+Group Compliance and Risk Management Committee The Compliance and Risk Management Committee formulates compliance and risk management promotion plans, considers important policies regarding compliance and risk management for the entire Group, creates opportunities to report and evaluate the compliance and risk management activities of the Company and each Group company, and also establishes a system to report to the representative director and the Board of Directors.
 Subcommittees are established and limited to particular business segments, business categories, or type of operations in order to ensure more appropriate and systematic responses to inherent risks in specific, highly specialized businesses, in addition to plenary meetings.

 Overview of Each Meeting Body